 The UNFPA programme is mostly aligned with international and national population policy frameworks and the needs of specific population groups, most notably older persons and the migrant population.
 There is room for a more comprehensive approach to other population groups, including different marginalized groups in order to integrate the issue of social exclusion into rights-based population policies.
 In this programmatic area, the UNFPA CP has adapted international policy frameworks, including UNFPA Strategic Plans (in the area of population policy development, but not necessarily regarding specific work directed toward older persons), ICPD Programme of Action, while the interventions are also pertinent to achieving SDGs.
 The CP in the area of PD has been integrated into the UNDAFs for BiH.
-There are clear links with domestic policies and needs, particularly in relation to monitoring of migration as part of the process of rapprochement with the EU.
-This also true in relation to treatment of older persons, which is an area that has not been addressed by any other actor in the country.
+There are clear links with domestic policies and needs, particularly in relation to treatment of older persons, which is an area that has not been addressed by any other actor in the country.
 It should be noted that BiH and its entities do not avail themselves of comprehensive population policies.